Remove Plaster and Lath Like a DIY Pro

-The main safety concern of this project is dust from the plaster and interior of the wall; this is a very dusty and dirty job that will create a lot of debris.
-Everyone in the room should wear a respirator at all times and wear the safety gear listed above.
+The main safety concern of this project is dust from the plaster and interior of the wall; this is a very dusty and dirty job that will create a mess.
+Everyone in the room should wear a respirator and appropriate safety gear at all times.
 Also, use heavy tools with caution.

 It might be tempting to swing a sledgehammer at the wall, but if you’re trying to keep the framework intact, you’ll want to err on the side of caution and be a little more delicate.

 Listen for the wall studs — the vertical wooden beams in the wall — by lightly knocking on the wall with a hammer.
-Then, use the hammer to bust holes in the parts of the plaster that aren’t supported by studs.
+If the tapping sound is solid, then you're approaching a stud.
+If it sounds hollow, you are moving away from a stud.
+Then, use the hammer to poke holes in the parts of the plaster that aren’t supported by studs.
 If you’re having trouble listening for studs, you can buy a wall scanner to make your work easier.

-If your wall contains horse hair plaster, it’s likely very old, so the wall could crumble easily.
-Be careful, however, because this will likely result in more debris and a messier cleanup.
+If your wall contains horsehair plaster, it’s likely very old so the wall could crumble easily.
+Be careful because this will likely result in a messier cleanup.

 If you’re working on this step with multiple people, give plenty of space between one another to safely use the hammer.
-You can also use a putty knife to more safely break off the remaining plaster.
+You can also use a putty knife to break off the remaining plaster.

 With the plaster out of the way, you can now remove the lath that was supporting it.
-Use a hammer or pry bar to break and remove pieces of lath, starting with the horizontal strips.
+Start with the horizontal strips and use a hammer or pry bar to break and remove pieces of lath.

-Next, get rid of any accumulated dust and dirt in the exposed wall, especially if you plan to install insulation.
-Some wall interiors are dirtier than others depending on the age of the home and how it was built.
-A large broom and dustpan could work for the majority of your debris, but if your wall is especially dusty or, if there are hard-to-reach spots, rent a shop-vac to simplify the process.
+Next, get rid of any dust and dirt in the exposed wall, especially if you plan to install insulation.
+Some wall interiors are dirtier than others, depending on the age of the home and how it was built.
+A large broom and dustpan can work for the majority of your debris, but if your wall is especially dusty or if there are hard-to-reach spots, rent a shop vac to simplify the process.

-Pro Tip: Most areas do not accept remodeling debris as part of regular trash pickup.
+Most areas won't accept remodeling debris as part of regular trash pickup.
 Fill a wheelbarrow or large garbage bin with loose materials as you work to keep your space clean, then load them in a roll off dumpster.